-> Introduced in 2016, the Tracking Technologies include the SinterCast Ladle Tracker® and the SinterCast Cast Tracker®.
-As of the end of 2020, three Ladle Tracker and two Cast Tracker systems have been installed in five foundries in four countries.
+Introduced in 2016, the Tracking Technologies include the SinterCast Ladle Tracker® and the SinterCast Cast Tracker®.
+As of the end of 2021, four Ladle Tracker and two Cast Tracker systems have been installed in six foundries in five countries.
 The SinterCast Tracking Technologies offer the potential to provide supplemental income to the core CGI business and to enhance the technical reputation of SinterCast as a provider of innovative solutions to improve process control and profitability in the foundry industry.

 - Ladle Tracker: The SinterCast Ladle Tracker measures the time and location of every ladle as it moves through the foundry.
 Radio Frequency Identification (RFID) tags are affixed to each ladle and antennae are positioned at key locations in the foundry to ensure that every ladle successfully passes every step.
 The Ladle Tracker technology prevents out-of-spec iron from being poured and enables foundry managers to identify bottlenecks and to implement process efficiency improvements.